- As low as $770/Night

 - Approximately 3200 square feet

-Located on a peaceful dead-end road just mins. from Beaufort's Historic District, this unique property offers the ideal blend of history, appeal, and comfort.
-Once a church fellowship hall, this cavernous 4-bedroom home is ideal for family get-togethers or group gatherings.
+Located on a calming dead-end road just mins. from Beaufort's Historic District, this unique property offers the ideal blend of history, appeal, and comfort.
+Once a church fellowship hall, this roomy 4-bedroom home is ideal for family get-togethers or group gatherings.
 It's our hidden getaway in a lively and historic coastal town.
 The sanctuary itself was constructed in 1933 in the modest fishing village of Bettie, and was later moved to Beaufort in 1979 when they added the fellowship hall.
 In 2019 we purchased the property and began the long process of renovating and creating The Crystal Coast Sanctuary Retreat.

 The property is just a 15-min. leisurely walk (or an 8-min. bicycle ride) to the Historic District's waterfront, where you’ll find stores, eateries, bars, and museums.
-Back at home, savor our serene maritime forest backyard, home to waterfowl, fish, and deer.
+Back at home, appreciate our serene maritime forest backyard, home to waterfowl, fish, and deer.
 Unwind on the swing under the old live oaks or gather around the firepit in one of three creekside seating areas.
-With 400 feet of waterfront, you can soak in the relaxing coastal breeze while spotting egrets, herons, ibis, and ospreys.
+With 400 feet of waterfront, you can soak in the calming coastal breeze while spotting egrets, herons, ibis, and ospreys.
 And don’t miss the spectacular sunsets!

 Our kayak-accessible creek flows into Town Creek Bay and Gallant’s Channel, ideal for paddling adventures.
-History buffs will appreciate discovering the old menhaden railroad bed, once used by the Fishmeal Company, which runs along the back of our property.
+History buffs will savor discovering the old menhaden railroad bed, once used by the Fishmeal Company, which runs along the back of our property.

 1 queen bedroom